 Sandra Day O'Connor was sworn in as the first female Supreme Court Justice in 1981, showing that women have the freedom to hold a seat on the highest court in the land.
 Check out the original robe she wore from 1981-2003, then try a mock robe on for yourself as you explore the Supreme Court Bench and decide on landmark cases.

-225 years ago, the signing of the Constitution took place - and today, you can sign it as well!
-Don't forget to visit the oldest delegate, Benjamin Franklin: he's the one with the shiny head, thanks to the thousands of visitors who have polished his bronze forehead daily!
+Don't forget to visit the oldest delegate, Benjamin Franklin, in the one of the musuem's most iconic exhibits: he's the one with the shiny head, thanks to the thousands of visitors who have polished his bronze forehead daily!

-Ooh and ah over the first public printing of the U.S. Constitution in a Philadelphia newspaper that is 225 years old this year!
-Don't miss this enduring document of freedom which is encased in an alcove just outside of Signers' Hall.
+Ooh and ah over the first public printing of the U.S. Constitution in a Philadelphia newspaper!
+Don't miss this enduring document of freedom, currently located in the museum's main exhibition.

-Take in a spectacular view of Independence Hall from the Grand Hall Overlook, located on the second floor of the Center.
-Imagine being there 225 years ago when the Constitution was signed!
+Take in a spectacular view of Independence Hall from the Grand Hall Overlook, located on the second floor of the museum.

 Check out a remarkable piece of artwork, carved from one of the last remnants of the Revolution.
 The Liberty Trees where colonists met to discuss freedom have all fallen down, but artists carved a fragment of the last remaining tree into an eagle – the proud symbol of the American spirit.